What questions should I ask before joining a Medicare Advantage plan?

-- How much is my monthly premium?
+- How much is the Medicare Advantage plan's monthly premium?

 - Will I pay a higher premium because of my income?
 (Starting in 2011, individuals with yearly income above $85,000 and couples with yearly income above $170,000 pay more for both Part B and Part D.)

 - What is the annual out-of-pocket maximum?
 (After you spend a certain amount, your care will be free or very low cost).

 - Note: PPOs have different out-of-pocket limits for in-network and out-of-network care.
 If you’re in a PPO, you should find out what the different out-of-pocket limits are for in-network and out-of-network care.

 - How much will I have to pay out of pocket before coverage starts (what is the deductible)?